Lukacms/Real-Time-Embedded/seminar/seminar.md

 ## Efficient accelerator design and workload mapping
 Introducing DNNBuilder and PyLog to bridge gap between fast DNN model design & hardware accelerator
 ### DNNBuilder
+End to end automation framework that can tranform DNN designs from deep learning frameworks to highly optimized hardware deployment on FPGAs
+####  End-to-end automation flow
+* DNNBuilder produces DNN accelerators in 3 steps (Design, Generation & Execution)
+    * design: DNN is designed and trained using deep learning framework (employ CPU and GPU).
+The proposed flow supports hybrid quantization schemes.
+In this step, the feedback function provides hardware metric estimations, so that users can update their network design if not efficient enough.
+After training, network definition files and trained parameters are passed to the next step
+    * generation: network parsing is launched to decompose the input models.
+The different network layers are mapped to the basic building blocks of the generated accelerator; and automated optimization provides confiuration guidlines to achieve maximum performance.
+Code is then generated for FPGA-based instances
+    * execution: the DNN accelerator is instantiated in FPGA with unified interface, it is then concluded ready for eventual deployment
+#### Architecture novelties
+* To deliver high throughput performance and promising real-time response, a fine-grained layer-based pipeline is used in place of a conventionnal pipeline.
+It reduces latency (9.92ms vs 411.99ms) while using the same number of layers.
+* To reduce on-chip memory utilization during DNN interference, a column-based cache scheme is used, as it also supports high-definition image input for resource-constrained embedded systems.
+It can reduce 43 times on-chip memory usage compared to the accelerator without this technology
+#### state-of-the-art performance
+* The designs are demonstrated by accelerating popular AI workloads on an embedded platform, and the DNNBuilder reaches the best performance and power efficiency, even without using batch processing

+### PyLog: A python-based FPGA programming flow
+There are problems because of the fast-growing complexity of new applications for computing systems.
+HLS (High-level Synthesis) can be a solution to spend less time compiling.
+It compiles design inputs written in high-level languages to hardware descriptions in RTL
+#### PyLog flow overview
+* PyLog is a python-based high level programming flow for FPGAs that presents a unified programming model for host and accelerator logic with consistent python syntax and logic.
+* Most of the code can be interpreted by the standard python interpreter, except for the FPGA kernel function, decorated with `@pylog`, which call the PyLog compiler to compile the kernel function to HLS C code, to be then compiled into efficient FPGA IPs with HLS flow.
+The rest of the program is interpreted by the standard python interpreter running on CPU, and will become the host program of the accelerator system.
+#### PyLog features
+* high-level operators: allow user to express computation patterns at high level and enable better compiler; some of theses are vector additions, inner product, or even square matric multiplication.
+Not only simplifying programming for the users, they also pass more information or computation to the compiler compared to c/c++ programming
+* type interference and type checking: not implemented natively, type checking is critical in PyLog since the same operator can have a totally different meaning when applied to different types or shapes.
+Thanks to the checking, the users don't have to provide explicit types annotations in their programs
+* compiler optimization: that improve the design quality of generated accelerators.
+PyLog uses its own intermediate representation for the input code that the code analysis and transformation pass through to perform a sequence of optimizations
+#### PyLog evaluation results
+* expressiveness: it needs around 30% of the code length of HLS C; pylog provides good expressiveness compared to HLS C and allow user to describe the computation with fewer lines of code
+* accelerator performance: after using a real-world benchmark to evaluate the performance of the generated accelerators, we see that they achieve around 3.17 times and 1.24 times speedup over CPU baseline and manually optimized accelerators

+## Efficient optimizations
+Three techniques: hardware-aware NAS, FPGA/DNN co-design and a unified differentiable co-design approach, accross different platforms
+### Overview of hardware-aware neutral architecture search (NAS)
+* NAS is the automated process of neural architectural design; it produces many state-of-the-art network, and require three components:
+    * search space: includes all possible network architectures that follow a defined template
+    * search algorithm: can greatly influence the efficiency of the search and the effectiveness of the final network architecture.
+The searchs can be supernet-based and sampling-based
+    * network evaluation: is the key for efficient NAS, as fast evaluation is required to estimate the quality of individual networks.
+It can be prohibitively expensive due to network training, so various approaches have been proposed to expedite the evaluation (few and one-shot training)
+### HW-aware NAS formulation